SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Offshore Wind Farm Detection with SyntEO

-\begin{multicols}{2} Finally, the corresponding label for the generated image, a bounding box of the OWF, is derived from the \textit{WindFarm} scene element and its final location in the scene composition.
+Finally, the corresponding label for the generated image, a bounding box of the OWF, is derived from the \textit{WindFarm} scene element and its final location in the scene composition.
 The image is exported to a single band .png file, whereas the generated label is saved to a .xml file following the PASCAL-VOC convention for object detection annotation \cite{everingham2010pascal}.

-With this introduced ontology, a dataset can be created which only contains examples that show target information.
-However, it is good praxis in a large deep learning dataset to include none-target examples, especially when none-targets exist that are known to be similar to the targets.
+With this introduced ontology, a data set can be created that only contains examples that show target information.
+However, it is good praxis in a large deep learning data set to include non-target examples, especially when non-targets exist that are known to be similar to the targets.
 In the case of OWFs these are, for example, oil rigs.
 As shown in figure \ref{fig:stusi}, single oil rigs are similar to single wind turbines, bright spots in front of a dark sea.
 However, the critical difference is that on a small scale, a single oil rig looks different from an offshore wind turbine and on a larger scale, oil rig clusters appear unstructured and random, whereas wind turbines in an OWF are structured.
 A description of oil rigs was also included in the ontology.
-To give an intuition about the generation process, figure \ref{fig:rigs} describes the procedural generation of oil rigs.
+To give an intuition about the generation process, figure \ref{fig:rigs} describes the procedural generation of oil rigs. \end{multicols}

-Therefore, simplex noise generates a 2D raster with values of ranges of [-1,1].
+\begin{multicols}{2} Therefore, simplex noise \cite{perlin2001noise} generates a 2D raster with values of ranges of [-1,1].
 By applying a threshold to this raster, random organic shapes are created.
 Another module generates random locations with x and y coordinates, drawn from a uniform distribution in the same synthetic scene extent as the simplex noise.
 The rig locations are set up by applying a topology that only allows locations within the generated polygons.
 For adding texture to the rigs, the same approach as for the turbines is used.
 A 2D kernel simulates a single rig, whereby the kernel for a rig is a single Gaussian variant.
 Sea texture is again template data selected from the median Sentinel-1 data grid.